cocolocomoco21/InterviewPrep/Chapter1_DataStructures/VII_Graphs.md

 - **Weighted** graph - graph where edges have a value associated with them.
 - **Connected** graph - undirected graph has a path from every node to another node.
 There are no "islands".

+## Representing Graphs in Programming
+Adjacency List:
+- Every vertex (node) stores a list of adjacent vertices.
+    - Directed graph: the current node represents the source, and the list represents targets.
+    - Undirected graph: the list will be duplicated.
+I.e. `(a, b)` will appear in `a`'s list, as well as `b`'s list.
+- Can use array/hash table, but typically use simple Graph, Node classes.

+Adjacency Matrix:
+- NxN (N = number of nodes) matrix where true at `[i][j]` represents an edge from node `i` to node `j`.
+    - Directed: keep one axis as source, one as target.
+Not necessarily symmestrical.
+    - Undirected graph: will be symmetrical.

 #
 ## Time Complexity (worst case)
 **Access (at a given location)**: {val}